jehan-rubin/fakie/README.md

 * Implement Apriori algorithm to infer associations rules among properties :heavy_check_mark:

 ### Filter Rules
-* Filter the rules to keep only those that identify a smell code :x:
+* Filter the rules to keep only those that identify a smell code :heavy_check_mark:

 ### Export Rules to Queries
 * Convert Fakie rules to Cypher queries to allow a reuse by Paprika :heavy_check_mark: